Today, how many people buy a computer based on the number of transistors?

 By 2023, IonQ will deploy modular quantum computers small enough to be networked together in a datacenter, and by 2025, we expect to achieve broad quantum advantage.

-At IonQ, we are building the world’s most powerful quantum computers to solve the world’s hardest problems.
+At IonQ, we're working to build the world’s most powerful quantum computers to solve the world’s hardest problems.
 Our recently announced 32 qubit system is expected to feature 22 Algorithmic Qubits, and this system is but the first of three new systems already in development.
 In short, we’ll be reaping the benefits of quantum much sooner than most would think.